stormdotcom/Avyukt/README.md

 **Is this safe to Click on *Click Here?***
 * The link is fully secure, It directly leads to this YouTube Video Link : https://www.youtube.com/watch?v=ecPv9EEsbnY

-# New implementations going to be added next
+# New implementations going to be added next in 1.1.2

    * More Undetectable Payloads going to be added
    * Webcam Snap (Take images of Target from their WebCam)
    * New Listener View